nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

       how the are connected together.<br>
       e.g. `seedu.address.logic.LogicManagerTest`

-**Headless GUI Testing** :
+### Headless GUI Testing
 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
 In the headless mode, GUI tests do not show up on the screen.
- That means the developer can do other things on the Computer while the tests are running.<br>
+That means the developer can do other things on the Computer while the tests are running.

 See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

 ## Dev Ops